Esri/hub.js/docs/src/guides/context.md

 ## About Context

-Simply put, "context" refers to the collection of platform and user information and application needs in order to make requests to the right services, pass the correct authentication and easily determin other use/org specific properties.
+Simply put, "context" refers to the collection of platform and user information an application needs in order to make requests to the right services, pass the correct authentication and easily determine other user/org specific properties.

-The `ArcGISContext` class provides just this - making it easier for applications and components to write simpler, consistent code, and to easily leverage shared libraries like [ArcGIS Rest JS](https://esri.github.io/arcgis-rest-js/), [Hub.js](https://esri.github.io/hub.js/), [Solutions.js](https://github.com/Esri/solution.js) etc.
+The `ArcGISContext` class provides just this - making it easier for applications and components to write simpler, more consistent code, and to easily leverage shared libraries like [ArcGIS Rest JS](https://esri.github.io/arcgis-rest-js/), [Hub.js](https://esri.github.io/hub.js/), [Solutions.js](https://github.com/Esri/solution.js) etc.

 ### Simple Access to Shared Information

-In addition to the portal and sharing api urls, `ArcGISContext` also provides easy access to authentication status, the active `UserSession`, portal and user objects, as well as a number of computed properties driven by those objects.
+In addition to the portal and sharing api urls, `ArcGISContext` also provides easy access to authentication status, the active [`UserSession`](https://esri.github.io/arcgis-rest-js/api/auth/UserSession/), [`IPortal`](https://esri.github.io/arcgis-rest-js/api/portal/IPortal/) and [`IUser`](https://esri.github.io/arcgis-rest-js/api/types/IUser/) objects, as well as a number of computed properties driven by those objects.

 See [`IArcGISContext`](/hub.js/api/common/IArcGISContext) for the list of properties and their descriptions.